Note: This boot’s been discontinued. Check out our Parkhurst Allen boot review for a look at their flagship model.

 Delaware Parkhurst Boot Leather

-Parkhurst has some boots in kudu leather that they like but the Delaware comes in natural Chromexcel.
+Parkhurst has a good range of leathers these days, including ones we’ve reviewed in green kudu and natural veg tan, but the Delaware comes in natural Chromexcel.
 It’s about the most popular leather you can find in American boots — it’s a combination tanned leather that includes both vegetable and chrome tanning.
 This makes it both durable and relatively supple, plus it produces a nice depth of color.
 (Though that’s more apparent in the brown Chromexcel.)

 Apparently when it debuted in 1913 the tanning process included whale oil, but these days it’s got some other animal fats like food grade beef tallow, along with plenty of other oils and waxes that are jammed in there with a process called “hot stuffing.”